woocart/eu-vat-b2b-taxes/docs/README.md

 The plugin adds three sections to the default Tax menu in WooCommerce:

-- Tax Handling for B2B
+- EU VAT Handling for B2B
-- EU Tax Handling - Digital Goods (B2C)
+- EU VAT Handling for Digital Goods (B2C)
-- EU Tax Handling - Distance Selling (B2C)
+- EU VAT Handling for Distance Selling (B2C)

 Make sure you have your country's standard, reduced and zero rates entered in WooCommerce settings.
 This is not handled by the plugin.
 We also recommend using Shop base address for tax calculation.